Diagnosis of termites and other xylophagous insects

 For the seller

-The seller may be liable if he does not voluntarily transmit the diagnosis or if he mentions false information in the sale announcement to mislead the future buyer.
+You may be liable if you do not provide the diagnosis or if you mention false information in the sale announcement to mislead the future buyer.

-The purchaser may to bring proceedings before the court to request the cancelation of the sale or damages.
+The purchaser may refer the place of the property to the court to request the cancelation of the sale or obtain damages.

-The seller may also be fined €1,500 using an uncertified diagnoser to perform the diagnosis (€3,000 in case of recurrence).
+You may also be fined €1,500 if you are using an uncertified diagnoser to perform the diagnosis (€3,000 in case of recurrence).

 For the Diagnoser